 Being a volcanic island, São Miguel has a couple of volcanic hot springs you should dive in on your visit on the island.
 Here’s your guide on where to go and when.

-Like any other, the São Miguel hot springs come along with volcanos and to understand why and where they surface you need to understand a thing about volcanos.
+Like any other, the São Miguel hot springs come along with volcanos.
+Volcanos provide heat and heat ist the mother of hot springs.
+To understand why and where they surface you need to understand a thing about volcanos.
 On São Miguel, there are three main and active volcanic complexes with each one’s central stratovolcano with summit caldera: the central Fogo volcano with the last big eruption in 1563 seems to be the most active one.
 The caldera in Furnas is another one and the third one is the Sete Cidades complex.
 With three major volcanos on such a small island it’s no wonder that the heat is still quite close to the surface.

 Volcanic complex of Fogo.